cameronmaske/celery-once/README.rst

 Requires:

 * `Redis <http://redis.io/>`_ is used as a distributed locking mechanism.
 Behind the scenes, it use Redlock.
-If you'd like to learn more the locking guarantees, `this page <https://redis.io/topics/distlock>` covers most of the details.
+This `page <https://redis.io/topics/distlock>` has more infomation about the locking guarantees.

 Configuration: